GSDV/csv-generator/README.md

 # CSV Generator
-Easily make ake a CSV file easily by clicking and painting a grid!
+Easily make a CSV file easily by clicking and painting a grid!

 ## Setup